ItsExtra/m4ftm/_drafts/welcome__trashed-Welcome.md

   - Site news
   - Uncategorized
 ---
 This website is intended as a resource for cis (non trans) gay men who are interested in learning more about hooking up with trans men.
-It&#8217;s not all that complicated, but here is the info you might like to know if you are planning to meet up with an FTM.
+It's not all that complicated, but here is the info you might like to know if you are planning to meet up with an FTM.